 Before examining the simulations of Arctic sea ice for the mid-Pliocene, the simulations of preindustrial sea ice cover by individual models are assessed.
-A comparison with observed sea ice characteristics is a suitable methodology.
+A comparison with observed sea ice 265 characteristics is a suitable methodology.
 Ideally, we would have compared the output of the preindustrial simulations to observations of sea ice from the same time period.
 However, the most spatially and temporally comprehensive observations of sea ice originate from satellites.
 Respective data sets date back only as far as 1979, which is more than 100 years after the time period that the pre-industrial simulations represent.
+270 must be estimated by extrapolation.
+Frequency and location of these observations are determined by 275 shipping patterns, rather than by the scientific need for spatial and temporal coverage.
+Hence, the historical data sets are ignored here, and the analysis is performed with satellite-based recent sea ice data.

 Whilst there are observations of sea ice characteristics available dating back to the early 20th century, that could have been used for the comparison, most, particularly the earliest, are ship-based observations of ice margins.
-These observations are only available for the spring and summer months (e.g. Thomsen (1947); Walsh and Chapman (2001)), and the sea ice extent in the remaining months must be estimated by extrapolation.
-Frequency and location of these observations are determined by shipping patterns, rather than by the scientific need for spatial and temporal coverage.
+These observations are only available for the spring and summer months (e.g. Thomsen (1947); Walsh and Chapman (2001)), and the sea ice extent in the remaining months

 Due to the differences between the climate states represented by models and the chosen observations, we do not make any direct comparisons.
-However, all of the PlioMIP models, with the exception of COSMOS, are represented in the CMIP5 ensemble, for which historical simulations exist that can be directly compared to modern observations.
+However, all of the PlioMIP models, with the 280 exception of COSMOS, are represented in the CMIP5 ensemble, for which historical simulations exist that can be directly compared to modern observations.

-Shu et al. (2015) provides an assessment of the historical simulation of Arctic sea ice by the CMIP5 models for the period 1979-2005.
-Their results show that for the historical simulations by the 7 PlioMIP models represented in CMIP5, MRI-CGCM simulates the highest mean annual sea ice extent (15.01 $\times 10^6$ km2), compared to the satellite observational mean of 12.02 $\times 10^6$ km2 for the comparable period (1979-2005).
-MRI-CGCM simulates the second highest PlioMIP pre-industrial mean annual sea ice extent (just 0.05×10^6 km2 less than MIROC4m), and the highest mid-Pliocene mean annual sea ice extent.
-The CMIP5 historical extent simulated by MRI-CGCM is almost 25% greater than the observational mean, showing MRI-CGCM consistently simulates Arctic sea ice extent larger than the ensemble mean.
+First, we assess the simulated pre-industrial sea ice extent.
+Shu et al. (2015) provides an analysis of the simulation of Arctic sea ice by the CMIP5 models.
+Of the 7 PlioMIP models represented

-In contrast, MIROC4m simulates a PlioMIP pre-industrial mean annual sea ice extent that is similar to the MRI-CGCM PlioMIP simulation, and represents the lowest historical mean annual sea ice extent of the CMIP5 models that are included in the PlioMIP ensemble ($10.66 \times 10^6 \text{ km}^2$, Shu et al. (2015)).
-The NorESM-L, which simulates both the lowest PlioMIP pre-industrial and mid-Pliocene mean annual sea ice extents, is the CMIP5 model which simulates the closest historial mean annual sea ice extent to the observations ($12.01 \times 10^6 \text{ km}^2$, just $0.01 \times 10^6 \text{ km}^2$ lower than the observations).
-As with the PlioMIP pre-industrial simulations, NorESM-L simulates the lowest sea ice extent amplitude of the PlioMIP models in CMIP5 (Shu et al., 2015).
+- in CMIP5, MRI simulates the highest mean annual sea ice extent (15.01 $\times 10^{6}$ km2), compared to 285 the observational mean of 12.02×10^6 km2.
+MRI simulates the second highest pre-industrial mean annual sea ice extent (just 0.05×10^6 km2 less than MIROC), and the highest mid-Pliocene mean annual sea ice extent.
+The CMIP5 historical extent simulated by MRI is almost 25% greater than the observational mean, which may suggest that Arctic sea ice simulated by MRI is too extensive. - 290 In contrast, MIROC simulates a pre-industrial mean annual sea ice extent that is similar to the MRI simulation, and represents the lowest mean annual sea ice extent of the CMIP5 models that are included in the PlioMIP ensemble ($10.66 \times 10^6 \text{ km}^2$).
+The NorESM, which simulates both the lowest pre-industrial and mid-Pliocene mean annual sea ice extents, is the CMIP5 model that simulates the sea ice extent that is closest to the observations $(12.01 \times 10^6 \text{ km}^2)$ - although, like in the pre- - 295 industrial simulations, NorESM simulates the lowest sea ice extent amplitude of the PlioMIP models in CMIP5.